find your perfect postgrad program

 What about the loan repayments

 Postgraduate law and LLM students must start making repayments once they earn over the student loan threshold.
-The repayments are 9% of any earnings made over this level.
+For current English postgraduate loans, repayments are made at 6% of income over £21,000 per year and are collected via the UK tax system.
 For qualified lawyers, they will immediately start making loan repayments when they begin in the April after graduation.
 The debt is cancelled after 30 years or if the former student becomes too ill to work.

 Find your PERFECT POSTGRAD PROGRAM